 Decena leaned on her sword and began breathing heavily as Twister analyzed their training.

 “Am I ready for another fight?”
 Decena asked.

 “I’d say so.
-You’re two wins away from a promotion, so you may as well.”
+You’re three wins away from another promotion, so you may as well.”
 Twister replied.
 “That said, I’m definitely seeing improvement.
 You just need to work on your upper body strength, but you’re definitely quicker.”

 Decena sat on a nearby chair, trying to catch her breath.
 I guess I’ll be fighting today.
 She said as she scanned the area nearby.
 There was a quiet in the room that she wasn’t all that used to.
 Normally, she would use the festive sounds that surrounded her to block her doubts, but at this moment they seeped into her mind unwelcome.